jlyonsmith/HowTo/Ubuntu/Build_a_Network_Router.md

 COMMIT
 ```

-## Diagnostic Procedure
+## Diagnostic Procedures

+In case everything stops working:

-- Can you ping? `ping 192.168.1.1`
+- Can you ping? `ping 192.168.0.1`
-- Can you SSH in? `ssh ...`
-- Kea-DHCP running? `systemctl status isc-kea-dhcp4-server`
-- Bind9 DNS running? `systemctl status named`
-- Do you have an public IP address? `ip addr`
-- External DNS working? `ping www.google.com`
-- Connect via diagnostic LAN?
+- If not, can you connect via diagnostic LAN?
 Set manual IP of `172.16.0.2` and `ssh user@172.16.0.1`
+- Can you SSH in? `ssh 192.168.0.1`
+- Is Kea-DHCP running? `systemctl status isc-kea-dhcp4-server`
+- Is Bind9 DNS running? `systemctl status named`
+- Do you have a public IP address? `ip addr`
+- Is external DNS working? `ping www.google.com`

+### Comcast Modem

+Diagnostic questions for the Comcast modem:

-- Cannot connect to cable modem?
+- Can you connect to Comcast cable modem?
 Set manual IP of `192.168.100.2` and `ping 192.168.100.1` then use browser to connect to `http://192.168.100.1` with modem password.
-- Modem not responding to `ping 192.168.100.1`?
+- Is the Comcast modem responding to `ping 192.168.100.1`?
 Reboot the modem.

-The cable modem has a diagnostic IP of `192.168.100.1`  Even though this isn't on the `192.168.1.0/24` subnet you can get to it normally because it looks like any other Internet address.
-You know it's a private IP, but the routing tables don't care.
-It hits the default routing table to the Internet and gets caught on the first hop.
+The cable modem has a diagnostic IP of `192.168.100.1`  This isn't on the `192.168.1.0/22` subnet (see [CIDR calculator](http://networkcalculator.ca/cidr-calculator.php) for the range) Normally, DHCP from the Comcast router adds a route that catches it.
 The problem is, when the interface can't get an address from the modem it doesn't add a default route.
-You can add one manually with `route add 192.168.100.1 dev enp1s0`.
+You can add one manually with `route add 192.168.100.1 dev enp1s0` to allow you to get to the modem.
 This will get overwritten when the interface eventually comes up.

 ## Configure `systemd-networkd-wait-online.service`